IHDCYH Institute Advisory Board Members – Biographies

 Alexa Martin-Storey is a professor in the department of Psychoeducation at the Université de Sherbrooke.
 Her work focuses on the factors by which stigma, and particularly gender-based stigma and resulting discrimination shapes health and psychosocial functioning among adolescents and young adults.
 She currently holds the Canada Research Chair in Stigma and Psychosocial Development.

-Souvik Mitra, MD, MSc, PhD, FRCPC
+Souvik Mitra MD, MSc, PhD, FRCPC, DRCPSC

 Associate Professor of Pediatrics, University of British Columbia

-Clinician-Scientist, BC Children’s Hospital Research Institute
+Michael Smith Health Research BC Health-Professional Investigator, BC Children's Hospital Research Institute

 Taylor Morriseau